The "Golden Fleet" Initiative to Introduce "Trump-Class" Warships

 "Will Meet with Defense Contractors to Discuss Schedule"

-The new frigates that the U.S. Navy is set to introduce with Hanwha's assistance will be incorporated into the "Golden Fleet" announced by President Trump on this day.
-He explained that the Navy is collaborating with the private company Hanwha because these ships are "needed right now."
-The decision to select a Korean company with rapid shipbuilding capabilities is seen as a response to delays in the original plan to procure frigates from Italy.
+The new frigates that the U.S. Navy plans to introduce with Hanwha's help will be incorporated into the "Golden Fleet" announced by President Trump on this day.
+He explained that cooperation with the private company Hanwha is necessary because these ships are "needed right now."
+The decision to select a Korean company with rapid shipbuilding capabilities is interpreted as a response to delays in the original plan to procure frigates from Italy.

-The new fleet envisioned under the "Golden Fleet" plan will consist of several large destroyers equipped with long-range missiles, including hypersonic missiles, as well as an even greater number of smaller escort frigates.
-President Trump stated, "State-of-the-art electromagnetic railguns and high-power laser weapons will be installed," and added, "We will also operate cruise missiles capable of carrying nuclear warheads."
+The new fleet envisioned under the "Golden Fleet" plan will consist of several large destroyers equipped with long-range missiles, including hypersonic missiles, and an even greater number of smaller escort ships.
+President Trump stated, "State-of-the-art electromagnetic railguns and high-powered laser weapons will be installed," and added, "We will also operate cruise missiles capable of carrying nuclear warheads."

-However, concerns have been raised that the newly announced fleet, designed to replace the aging existing fleet, may focus excessively on grandeur and appearance at the expense of cost-effectiveness and performance.
-Former Navy Rear Admiral Mark Montgomery criticized the new escort frigates, stating that without vertical launch systems or Aegis defense systems, they are "tactically useless."
-He further commented, "The president seems to be focused solely on the visual image of battleships looking impressive to him."
+However, there are concerns that the newly announced fleet, with its grand scale and appearance aimed at replacing the aging existing fleet, may fall short in terms of cost-effectiveness and performance.
+Former Navy Rear Admiral Mark Montgomery criticized the new escort ships, stating that without vertical launch systems or the Aegis defense system, they are "tactically useless."
+He further commented, "The president is simply focused on the visual image of battleships looking impressive to him."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.